-Falling in love with Borneo isn’t hard but it’s all the better when you can experience it with a family-friendly luxury hotel as your base.
-We chose our hosts Shangri-la’s Tanjung Aru Resort and Spa in Kota Kinabalu because we’re fans of the brand, this resort has a reputation for being incredibly family-friendly and our friends happen live nearby.
+Falling in love with Borneo isn’t hard, but it’s all the better when you can experience it with a family-friendly luxury hotel as your base.
+We chose our hosts Shangri-la’s Tanjung Aru Resort and Spa in Kota Kinabalu, because we’re fans of the brand.
+This resort has a reputation for being incredibly family-friendly, and our friends happen to live nearby.

 But, I underestimated how much we would love the resort.
-My 8-year-old daughter has already asked to return during her spring break next year and I’m more than happy to oblige.
+My 8-year-old daughter has already asked to return during her spring break next year, and I’m more than happy to oblige (we did go back).